Self-governing network firewall for hybrid cloud environments - Dr Naveen Chilamkurti

 In this project, we aim to design a cloud-based medical system to store national EMRs, where each EMR is encrypted using ABE to protect data privacy.
 We expect the system to be practically deployed for both mobile and non-‐mobile users.

-Operationalising Ethical Frameworks in Critical Tech Industries - Dr Naveen Chilamkurti
+Operationalising Ethical Frameworks in the critical technologies industries operating in India and Australia - Professor Naveen Chilamkurti